quicwg/base-drafts/draft-ietf-quic-tls.md

 # Key Update

 Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys used to protect packets.
-The KEY_PHASE bit in the short header is used to indicate whether key updates have occurred.
-The KEY_PHASE bit is initially set to 0 and then inverted with each key update.
+The Key Phase bits in the short header are used to indicate whether key updates have occurred.
+The Key Phase is initially set to 0 and then incremented with each key update.

-The KEY_PHASE bit allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
-An endpoint that notices a changed KEY_PHASE bit can update keys and decrypt the packet that contains the changed bit.
+The Key Phase allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
+An endpoint that notices a changed Key Phase bit can update keys and decrypt the packet that contains the changed bit.

 This mechanism replaces the TLS KeyUpdate message.
 Endpoints MUST NOT send a